f18-os/file-transfer-Trdodson/file-transfer-lab/COLLABORATIONS.md

 * Jake Lasley and Jorge Ramirez helped with the client sending and the server recieving only 100 bytes at a time - specifically, with the lines sock.recv(100) and line = myFile.read(100).

+* Discussed multiple client support with Noa Dodson by explaining framedForkServer.py.
+Discussed how to send and recieve file contents line by line.